Skip to main content

 Click here to go to homepage

-New York State’s Dignity for All Students Act (The Dignity Act) seeks to provide the State’s public elementary and secondary school students with a safe and supportive environment free from discrimination, intimidation, taunting, harassment, and bullying on school property, a school bus and/or at a school function.
+New York State’s Dignity for All Students Act (DASA) seeks to provide the State’s public elementary and secondary school students with a safe and supportive environment free from discrimination, intimidation, taunting, harassment, and bullying on school property, a school bus and/or at a school function.

-Additionally, under the Dignity Act, schools will be responsible for collecting and reporting data regarding material incidents of discrimination and harassment.
+Additionally, under the Dignity Act (DASA), schools will be responsible for collecting and reporting data regarding material incidents of discrimination and harassment.

 Syracuse City School District’s Policy 5300 on HARASSMENT, INTIMIDATION, BULLYING OR CYBER BULLYING states that: